jamesmcginnis/dolphin-diabetes-card/info.md

 ## Tap and long press

-A single tap opens a detail popup with a large reading, trend ring, a 1h/3h/6h/12h/24h time range selector for the graph, and any available sensor attributes such as delta, battery, and transmitter ID.
+A single tap opens a detail popup with a large reading, trend arrow, a 1h/3h/6h/12h/24h time range selector for the graph, and any available sensor attributes such as delta, battery, and transmitter ID.

 Tapping the **30-min pill** opens a forecast popup with your estimated glucose, projected change, and a short friendly message if things are heading low or high — without offering medical advice.